 Several minutes later, the horde of golems began to thin out.
 More time had passed than Saki was comfortable with.
 By now, the ominous feeling of miasma had grown to be twice that it previously was.

 One part of her compelled her hands to keep swinging through her fatigue, to stop Claude’s rampage even a moment sooner.
 Another part of her was afraid that the enemies were tapering off.
 She had no idea how to handle a friend demonizing.

 However, the end did come.
 And with that, Claude turned to face them.
 Among the miasma flickering around his body, the glow of his eye skill pierced their vision.

 That sight turned Saki’s blood to ice.
 She dropped her mallets and stumbled forward hesitantly, wondering if that was how others saw her before.

 More than anything, she had been afraid of herself.
-It was one thing to be told that she had partially demonized.
+It was one thing to be told that she had been partially demonized.
 She had no memories of her battle with the others.
-As she was wallowing in a sense of hopelessness, her physical body was harming her allies.
-Her strikes had slain the Queen’s younger brother, a sin that she found unbelievable that the Queen gave forgiveness to.
+As she was wallowing in a sense of hopelessness, her physical body was hurting her allies.
+Her strikes had slain the Queen’s younger brother, a sin that she found unbelievable that the Queen forgave.
 Even if they didn’t blame her, she blamed herself for having such a weak heart.